-Throughout the years, Chris has dedicated time traveling around the world with Olympians and world-class athletes as a physical therapist for the US Ski and Snowboard Teams (Aerials, Boardercross, Halfpipe, and Slopestyle Teams) and USA Track & Field (Race Walk, Relays).
+Throughout the years, Chris has dedicated time traveling around the world with Olympians and world-class athletes as a physical therapist for the US Ski and Snowboard Teams (Aerials, Boardercross, Halfpipe, and Slopestyle Teams) and USA Track & Field (Race Walk, Relays, Distance, Throwers, and Jumpers).
 Chris has also completed multiple rotations at the US Olympic Training Center in Colorado Springs.
-In the past, Chris has worked at major events including multiple FIS Ski and Snowboarding World Cups, as well as the FIS Snowboard World Championships, IAAF World Race Walking Championships, Pan American Race Walking Cup, US Track & Field Olympic Team Trials, USA vs The World at the Penn Relays, the Tracktown Summer Series Championships, the Winter Dew Tour, USGA Mens US Open Championships, NYC Marathon, Boston Marathon, NYC Triathlon, Ironman World Championships, and the Ironman US Championships.
+In the past, Chris has worked at major events including with Team USA at the Pan American Games, multiple FIS Ski and Snowboarding World Cups, as well as the FIS Snowboard World Championships, IAAF World Race Walking Championships, Pan American Race Walking Cup, US Track & Field Olympic Team Trials, USA vs The World at the Penn Relays, the Tracktown Summer Series Championships, the Winter Dew Tour, USGA Mens US Open Championships, NYC Marathon, Boston Marathon, NYC Triathlon, Ironman World Championships, and the Ironman US Championships.

 Chris’s areas of expertise are adolescent and adult sports injuries, post-operative orthopedic rehabilitation, and general musculoskeletal injuries.
 He utilizes an individualized approach that combines manual therapy, functional strengthening, and appropriate modalities and taping techniques.
 Currently, Chris is working towards a certification in orthopedic manual therapy.
-Chris is an avid runner and has completed fifteen marathons, fourteen half-marathons, and two Ragnar Relay races.
-Chris enjoys snowboarding, golfing, surfing, and playing tennis and basketball in his free time.
+Chris is a former professional hip hop dancer and an avid runner (sixteen marathons, fourteen half-marathons, and two Ragnar Relay races).
+Chris enjoys snowboarding, golfing, and playing tennis and basketball in his free time.

 Board Certified Specialist in Sports Physical Therapy